- 1Why is "Gion matsuri" festival celebrated ?

 Yamaboko float Parade (山鉾巡行)

-The hokos in Gion goryo-e developed into Yamahokos/Yamabokos (山鉾).
+The hokos in Gion goryo-eis believed to developed into Yamahokos/Yamabokos (山鉾).
 At the first time, people held hokos by the hand.
 In Muromachi period (1336 – 1573), they are on the carriage called Hokosya (鉾車).
 At the end of the period, the hokosya began to be decorated with ornaments as Yamahoko of these days.
 Yamahoko was decided to be registered as UNESCO Intangible Cultural Heritage on last November.

 Yoiyama festival (宵山)